 - The first is location, where the relativity of space is estimated in relation to transport infrastructures since they offer the means to support mobility.
 Each location has a set of referential attributes, such as its population or level of economic activity.

 - The second is distance, which is derived from the physical separation between locations.
 Distance can only exist when there is a possibility to link two locations through transportation.
 It expresses the friction of distance, and the location with the least friction relative to others is likely to be the most accessible.
-Commonly, the friction of distance is expressed in units such as in kilometers or in time, but variables such as cost or energy spent can also be used.
+The friction of distance is commonly expressed in units such as in kilometers or in time, but variables such as cost or energy spent can also be used.

 There are two spatial categories applicable to accessibility problems, which are interdependent:

 - The first type is topological accessibility, which is related to measuring accessibility in a system of nodes and paths (a transportation network).
 It is assumed that accessibility is a measurable attribute significant only to specific elements of a transportation system, such as terminals (airports, ports, or subway stations).

 - The second type is contiguous accessibility, which involves measuring accessibility over a surface.
 Under such conditions, accessibility is a cumulative measure of the attributes of every location over a predefined distance, as space is considered contiguous.
 It is also referred to as isochrone accessibility.